Number of Oscillations Solution

 Variables Used

-Damped Natural Frequency - (Measured in Hertz) - Damped natural frequency is a particular frequency at which if a resonant mechanical structure is set in motion and left to its own devices, it will continue to oscillate at a particular frequency.
+Damped Natural Frequency - (Measured in Hertz) - Damped Natural Frequency is a particular frequency at which if a resonant mechanical structure is set in motion and left to its own devices, it will continue oscillating at a particular frequency.

 STEP 1: Convert Input(s) to Base Unit